 After dinner, they took me to bed.
 One of the guys pulled my pants down.
 “I’m not ready,” I said.
 “I haven’t cleaned.”

 He climbed on the bed, leaned against the headboard, and pulled off his pants and underwear.
 He had the biggest dick I had ever seen.
 “Go ahead,” he said.
 I could barely fit it in my mouth.
 He pulled me close to him and said, “Sit on it.”

 He pumped some lube into my hand.
 I rubbed his dick until it was slick and lowered myself over it.
-It was so thick, the pain was tremendous.
+It was so thick, the pain was incredible.
 Too fast.
 “Sit,” he said.
 “Breathe.”

 After a few seconds, he seemed annoyed that I was struggling.
 He put his hands on my waist and pushed me down.
 I yelped like a dog.
 I had never felt such a large dick inside me.
 He pulled me close and kissed me.

 “It’s so thick,” I said.

 His boyfriend was behind me, massaging my shoulders.
 “You got it,” the man behind me said with a stronger accent — long vowels from South Georgia.
 I melted in his words.
 “You got it,” he said.
 “You’re halfway there.”

 I heard the man behind me spit, then felt his dick pushing in over the one inside me.
 I sat up.
 “I can’t do that.”